Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 - Average Inventory Processing Period

-- The inventory processing period remained relatively stable, fluctuating mostly between 1 and 4 days.
-Starting from March 31, 2019, it was consistently around 2 to 3 days with some minor variation, and it notably decreased to 1 day in the last two quarters of 2023.
-This suggests a slight improvement in inventory turnover efficiency towards the end of the period.
+- The average inventory processing period has remained relatively stable over the observed quarters, fluctuating mostly between 1 and 4 days.
+Notably, there is a subtle decline from around 3-4 days in early periods to consistently 1 day in the latest three quarters, indicating a potential increase in inventory turnover efficiency toward the end of the period.

 - Average Receivable Collection Period